 So what do you do about this?

 Well first learn to switch on paranoia when you’re setting up a belay.
 Focus it on the rock around you and let it guide your observation and judgement.
 Scrutinise the rock and weigh up what’s what, what is solid and what is not.
-Next you should always avoid putting all your eggs in one basket and avoid lacing up a single crack (placing more than two pieces in the same crack is pretty pointless anyway).
+Next, you should always avoid putting all your eggs in one basket and avoid lacing up a single crack (placing more than two pieces in the same crack is pretty pointless anyway).
 The same goes for picking a single tree on a pitch as a belay, as what may seem like a no brainer may well be a dead tree with roots that done extend more than a few inches into the rock.
-When dealing with flakes check to see how solid they our, how thick, and if they’ll expand when weighted (even big flakes can be slightly ‘elastic’ meaning small gear can rip out when loaded).
+When dealing with flakes, check to see how solid they are, how thick, and if they’ll expand when weighted (even big flakes can be slightly ‘elastic’ meaning small gear can rip out when loaded).
 If in doubt place your gear far and wide and equalise it so that even if the rock does fail, our belay won’t.

 Now the hard part is switching off your paranoia for your next lead!